slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"I don’t want to be alone, I want to be left alone."
 -- Audrey Hepburn*

 > *"Everybody has a secret world inside of them.
 I mean everybody.
 All of the people in the whole world, I mean everybody — no matter how dull and boring they are on the outside.
-Inside them they've all got unimaginable, magnificent, wonderful, stupid, amazing worlds...
+Inside them they’ve all got unimaginable, magnificent, wonderful, stupid, amazing worlds...
 Not just one world.
 Hundreds of them.
 Thousands, maybe."
 -- Neil Gaiman*

 > *"People aren’t either wicked or noble.
-They're like chef’s salads, with good things and bad things chopped and mixed together in a vinaigrette of confusion and conflict."
+They’re like chef’s salads, with good things and bad things chopped and mixed together in a vinaigrette of confusion and conflict."
 -- Lemony Snicket*